 Whenever I want to learn a Jewish recipe, I try many, many different recipes to see what I like best in each one.
 That means I’ve made stuffed cabbage over a dozen different ways.
 I’ve tried recipes from Polish friends and Israeli friends.
 I’ve tried it the Sara Kasden way, the Molly Goldberg way, the Fanny Engle and Gertrude Blair way (Jewish cookbook authors from my vintage cookbook collection).
 I’ve tried the wonderful versions from Joan Nathan and Arthur Schwartz and 2nd Avenue Deli.
 I’ve made it with V-8 juice and tomato soup, cranberry sauce and apricot preserves, raisins and crushed gingersnaps.

 All of these recipes are terrific, and each has something that makes it special.
 My challenge is to take the thing I like best in each recipe and create something new, something fresh– my own take on the classic.

 One thing I’ve found is that I like a stuffed cabbage that is less sweet and more tart.
-Polish versions tend to be extremely sweet, often with raisins.
+Some versions tend to be extremely sweet, often with raisins.
 I prefer a tart sauce with a slight sweetness, as well as a savory filling full of flavor.
 I add sauerkraut for that extra bit of tartness.
 The filling is key– a stuffed cabbage filling can easily be bland if you don’t give it lots of seasoning and care.